gl051/engineering-leadership-journal/books/the-hard-thing-about-hard-things.md

 If the decision is made do not wait too long.
 You need to execute fast, before rumors start build up.
 Have a great and transparent message of the why.
 If the Company is failing in performance then that is the hard truth.
 Be real and honest about why you are doing this, you will have to let go people who you work hard to hire, smart people.
 People need to be laid off by their manager, not the HR.
 The last day at the company is the day all we remember in the future.
 Be aware of that and how you behave.
-Address the layoffs with the people in the Company, the message is for the people who stays, the one will have to trust you and that are thinking if the same thing can happen to them.
+Address the layoffs with the people in the Company, the message is for the people who stay, the one will have to trust you and that are thinking if the same thing can happen to them.
 Be visible, be present and be vigilant.
 Be there!

 ### Keep it real - do not lie to yourself
 Look at all the indicators you have and be real when you interpret them.
 Usually a tendency is to react immediately on positive things and instead justifying the negative ones with some sort of excuse.
 This only delays the pain of dealing with it, making the problem worse most of the time.
-For example, if your monthly user indicator are up you will immediately think about investing more in infra or people, but if you are down you probably will end up looking at it like a temporary thing because of _xyz_, instead of putting a plan to understand and fix it.
+For example, if your monthly user indicator are up you will immediately think about investing more in infra or people, but if you are down you probably will end up looking at it like a temporary thing because of _XYZ_, instead of putting a plan to understand and fix it.
 Do not lie to yourself and indeed others around you.

 ### At the end nobody cares
 There could be a million of reasons from external factor about you, your team or your Company failing.
 Stop try to analyze those circumstances because at the end nobody cares, what they care is the outcome of it.
 So spend zero time on what you could have done and devote all of your time on what you might do.
 At the end just run your team or your Company.